Brinda-Appasandra/middleWare/README.md

 * Describe in your own words the mapping of REST calls to database (SQL) and CRUD calls

 ## Session 11-Nov-2022 Frontend <- REST -> Backend Options: OpenAPI, Swagger, Thymeleaf, WebClient

+* Use OpenAPI and Swagger as built-in documenation for the REST API
+* Use WebClient as REST client within an application
+* Build a graphical web UI using Thymeleaf
+* CRUD operations between applications
+* Connect Thymeleaf and WebClient functionality

+=== Objectives and exercises
+_The student is able to understand web UIs using Thymeleaf technologie.
+The student understands the WebClient as default REST Client for Spring Boot applications and is able to implement CRUD operations with a REST API.
+In the exercise combine both technologies to provide a graphical web UI to interact with a REST API of another service._

 ![REST Communication Options](pics/frontend_backend.png)